-LOS ANGELES UNIFIED SCHOOL DISTRICT Medical Services Division District Nursing Services Branch
+LOS ANGELES UNIFIED SCHOOL DISTRICT Office of the Chief Medical Director District Nursing Services

 Guidelines for School Nurse

 VENTRICULAR SHUNTS

 OVERVIEW:

 Venticular shunts are used to treat hydrocephalus which is an excess of cerebrospinal fluid (CSF).
 This can be caused by a blockage in the flow of CSF or an imbalance in the rate CSF is produced and absorbed.
 The effect on the student's growth and development depends on the cause, time interval before treatment is started and any complications.
 Increased intracranial pressure and/or infections can lead to brain damage.